LaxarJS/laxar/docs/manuals/creating_themes.md

 * [Widgets and Activities](./widgets_and_activities.md)
 * [Writing Pages](./writing_pages.md)

 ## Why Themes?

-LaxarJS ships with a so-called _default theme_, which is actually just [Bootstrap CSS](http://getbootstrap.com/css/) together with [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and a few additional classes.
+LaxarJS ships with a so-called _default.theme_, which is actually just [Bootstrap CSS](http://getbootstrap.com/css/) together with [Font Awesome](http://fortawesome.github.io/Font-Awesome/) and a few additional classes.
 There are several ways to add your own styles.

 ### From Ad-Hoc Styles to Theme Folders…

 Usually, you will need to add some CSS classes of your own.
-For example, the vast majority of web application needs some styling for the page background and positioning or custom header- and footer-areas.
+For example, the vast majority of web application needs some styling for the page background and positioning, or some custom header- and footer-areas.
 To include such _ad-hoc styles_, you _could_ simply add a CSS file of your own to the project, and load it from the `debug.html` and `index.html` files using the `<link>` tag.
-However, it is _recommended_ to add these styles to your main application layout instead, into a sub-folder called `default.theme/css`.
+However, it is better to add these styles to your main application layout instead, into a sub-folder called `default.theme/css`.

 The _benefit_ of using such a _theme folder_ is that

-  * your CSS will be _bundled and compressed_ together with Bootstrap (no `<link>` tag needed) and that
+  * your CSS will be _bundled and compressed_ together with Bootstrap (no additional `<link>` tag needed) and that

   * you can support different _themes_ simply by adding more `.theme` folders.

-Due to the first point, using the theme folders is useful and recommended _even_ if you only use (and maybe customize) the default theme.
+Due to the first point, using theme folders is useful and recommended _even_ if you only use (and maybe customize) the default theme.

 ### …and to Custom Themes

 As soon as you use multiple page layouts, the previous approach does not really scale anymore: you would have to duplicate your global styles to all of them.
-In these cases, creating your own theme is definitely recommended.
+In these cases, _creating your own theme_ is definitely recommended.
 A detailed explanation of [creating a theme](#creating-a-theme) is given below.

-### A Note on Compass/SCSS
+### A Note on SCSS

-When using theme folders or entire themes, the runtime will only ever look at `.css` files in `css` sub-folders.
+When using theme folders or entire themes, the LaxarJS loader (used by webpack) will only ever look at `.css` files in `css` sub-folders by default.
-This means that it is entirely _up to you_ which (if any) CSS authoring tools you would like to use.
+However, it is entirely _up to you_ which (if any) CSS authoring tools you would like to use.
+You simply need to configure your widget to load you stylesheet from a different file that has the appropriate extension.
+Do this by adding a `styleSource` attribute to the widget descriptor, and by setting its value to a path that is relative to the theme folder.

-That being said, we use Compass/SCSS to create themes, and the default-theme is based on the SCSS version of Bootstrap.
+The LaxarJS team uses SCSS to create themes, and the default-theme is based on the SCSS version of Bootstrap.
 Using this approach makes it very easy to create a custom theme just by changing some Bootstrap SCSS variables.
 Also, by using SCSS variables defined in the theme, widgets and controls can provide a consistent appearance.
 After explaining themes in general, further down we give instructions on [creating an SCSS theme](#creating-an-scss-theme).